mybasementcloud/R8x-export-import-api-scripts/devops.dev/README.md

 Check Point R8x Export, Import, Set/Update, Rename to new-name, and Delete mgmt_cli API scripts for bash on Check Point Gaia OS management hosts, using CSV files (v00.60.xx.yyy)

-Additional documentation and information will be provided in .md, .tsv, and .xlsx files in the repository.
+Additional documentation and information will be provided in .md, .tsv, and potentially .xlsx files in the repository.

+As of v00.60.00.050 the approach the folder structure has changed and object specific scripts are under objects.wip folder.
 As of v00.60.00.045 the approach to shared scripts has changed to focus only on the current work in progress under devops.dev folder.

 As of v00.60.08 the efforts are made to expidite the operations involving generations of CSV exports, but these are dependent on up-to-date json data from the management database, to this end a JSON Repository was implemented, more details are below.